dhpour/Persian-Text-Engineering-Hub/README.md

 Consists of 5.5K pairs of tweets which the stance of the reply tweets have been marked as against, support or neither to the main tweet.

 ### [A Claim datatset](https://github.com/sinarashidi/llama-2-persian)
-Consists of 3.8K tweets which the type of each claims in each tweets have been identified.
+Consists of 3.8K tweets which the type of each claims in each tweets have been identified. ~~But it does not show where is the claim located in the main tweet.~~

 NER
 ---